 √PHAY root. “spirit”

 The earlier sense “radiate” probably also survived in Tolkien’s later conception, however.
-On MR/250, the word Q. fairë “spirit” is said to originally had the sense “radiance”, which is precisely the meaning that ᴹQ. faire¹ had in the Etymologies.
-There is also a primitive monosyllable ✶phāy “flame, ray of light” in the later Outline of Phonology (PE19/102).
+On MR/250, the word Q. fairë “spirit” is said to originally have had the sense “radiance”, which is precisely the meaning that ᴹQ. faire had in The Etymologies.
+There is also a primitive monosyllable ✶phāy “flame, ray of light” in the Outline of Phonology from the early 1950s (OP2: PE19/102).
 If the root meaning “radiate” remains valid, then the word S. *fael¹ “gleam of the sun”, an element of S. Faelivrin “gleam of the sun on the pools of Ivrin” (the second name of Finduilas), might be a derivative of this root.

 ᴹ√PHAY root. “radiate, send out rays of light”